WHAT IS A “REVIEW PST” STATUS BAR? WHAT DO I DO?

 HOW CAN I AVOID PSTS THAT HAVE UNUSABLE DATA?

 You can control what goes into your pst.
-If you export a single email folder from Outlook following the Genie’s instructions [link to help screen on exporting psts], the resulting pst will only contain the emails and attachments from that folder, without any unusable data.
+If you export a single email folder from Outlook following the Genie’s instructions, the resulting pst will only contain the emails and attachments from that folder, without any unusable data.
 To ensure no unusable data is included accidentally, be sure to uncheck the box that says “include subfolders” when you export your pst.
 If you encounter the “REVIEW pst” status bar, chances are someone converted an entire Outlook profile, including all of the email files, contacts, to-do list, and everything else, into a single pst.
 When this happens, the resulting pst will hold data that simply cannot be processed as emails—so rather than reject your job, the Genie runs the “REVIEW pst” feature to move forward with the email data that is contained in the pst.